Israel Tel Aviv Jerusalem February 2019

 Where art flourishes, technology is a driving force in commerce and everyday life.
 Where one tries to get everything out of life before it’s possibly too late.

 Tel Aviv, I will miss you.

-*Feature image: The Wall in Jerusalem is about the epicentre of this country and some belief of the world.
+*Feature image: The Wall in Jerusalem is about the epicenter of this country and some belief in the world.
 A boy waits for his father, he is not yet allowed into the men’s section.
 He prepares for his Bar Mitswa reading religious texts.